Article Preview

 Moreover, this header is a request header, not a message header.
 As such, this is not the h:header_value

-construct used for adding Reply-To fields, for instance.
+construct used for adding head fields like the Reply-To, for instance.
 How to add request headers differs with each language; nonetheless, the below example shows how to add a request header in cURL.

 header is NOT included, the action could occur on the primary account rather than the subaccount.